How to Not Be Nervous at a Job Interview

 Short answer: Nervousness before or during an interview is normal and manageable.
 By combining targeted preparation, physiological regulation, practiced responses, and small in-the-moment tactics, you can reduce the intensity of nerves and present your best professional self.
 This article explains why interviews trigger anxiety, offers evidence-based strategies to lower stress before and during interviews, and provides a repeatable practice plan to build lasting confidence.

 You will learn the science behind interview nerves, a step-by-step preparation framework, concrete day-of routines, in-interview techniques that mask and channel nervous energy, and a longer-term plan to rewire how you react to high-stakes conversations.
-The goal is not to eliminate nerves entirely—nor to offer empty pep talks—but to give you clear, HR-tested processes that convert anxiety into focused confidence for any interview, local or global.
+The goal is not to eliminate nerves entirely—nor to offer empty pep talks—but to equip you with clear, HR-tested processes that convert anxiety into focused confidence for any interview, local or global.

-Why Interview Nerves Happen and How That Helps You
+Why Interview Nerves Happen And How That Helps You

 Interview nervousness is your body’s stress system doing its job.
 Adrenaline and cortisol boost alertness and prepare you to react.
-In small doses, this physiological activation improves focus and energy.
-The problem is when the reaction becomes disproportionate: racing thoughts reduce working memory, shallow breathing disrupts vocal control, and muscle tension affects delivery.
+In small doses, this activation improves focus and energy.
+The problem is when the reaction becomes disproportionate: racing thoughts reduce working memory, shallow breathing disrupts voice control, and muscle tension affects delivery.

-Understanding that these are automatic, temporary responses gives you power—you can learn techniques that regulate your nervous system rather than trying to “wish it away.”
+Understanding that these are automatic, temporary responses gives you power—you can learn techniques that regulate your nervous system rather than try to “wish it away.”
 Think of preparation as the nervous system’s training plan: the more familiar the situation, the smaller the stress response.

 When you learn to channel nervous energy, it improves performance.
 Small amounts of arousal heighten attention, enable quicker retrieval of examples, and give your answers a natural intensity.
 The aim is not to become emotionless; it’s to contain and direct that energy so it supports your message.